canonical/colcon-in-container/README.md

 By default, buil and test `in-container` use the ROS version from the `ROS_DISTRO` environment variable.
 This can be overwritten with the option `--ros-distro` allowing one to compile for a different ROS distribution than the one associated with the host OS.

-## Use cases
-The colcon `in-container` extension can be used to:
-- Build and test a ROS 2 package in a clean environment before releasing it
-- Build and test a ROS 2 package for a different ROS distribution
-- Make sure that your `package.xml` are up to date
-- Build and test a ROS 2 workspace with a ROS 2 version you haven't installed
-- And more!

 ## Troubleshooting
 If you have issues with pylxd and openssl: